 Six reasons to study Computer Science

-For those considering a degree in Computer Science, but need further convincing, we lend our expertise.
-Here's six compelling reasons to study this course.
+For those considering a degree in Computer Science but need further convincing, we lend our expertise.
+Here are six compelling reasons to study this subject area.

-Computer programmes have infiltrated every aspect of our lives; we rely on computer scientists for this.
+Computer programmes directly affect every aspect of our lives; we rely on computer scientists for this.
 Computer scientists theorise, design, develop and apply the software and hardware for the programmes most of us use every single day.
 As the digital world is rapidly evolving, the need for computer scientists continues to grow.

-Look at our Computer Science subject table, and take note of the Graduate Prospects column.
-You'll notice Computer Science students stand a pretty good chance of being professionally employed, or in further study, within six months of leaving uni.
-That chance is strengthened if you go to one of the UK's best unis for the subject.
+Check out our Computer Science subject table, look down the graduate prospects column and you'll see Computer Science students stand a good chance of being professionally employed, or in further study, within six months of graduating.

-Computer scientists are in demand and their salaries reflect this.
-Recent graduates in professional roles earn quite a lot on average – just take a look what graduates earn.
+Computer scientists are in demand and the salaries on offer reflect this.
+Recent graduates in professional roles earn quite a lot on average – just take a look at what graduates earn.

-Every industry uses computers so naturally computer scientists can work in any.
+Computers are used in virtually every industry, so computer scientists can take their pick.
 Problems in science, engineering, health care, and so many other areas can be solved by computers.
-It's up to the computer scientist to figure out how and design the software to apply the solution.
+It's up to the computer scientist to figure out how and to design software that applies the solution.

 6. Year abroad opportunities

-Computers have gone global, and Computer Science education providers reflect this.
-Check the opportunities for overseas study on the courses that interest you.
-A year abroad will provide you with a deeper understanding of how computers are used around the world, allowing you to experience other cultures, and gain some language skills in the process.
+Check out the opportunities for overseas study on the courses that interest you.
+A year abroad will provide you with a deeper understanding of how computers are utilised around the world, allowing you to experience other cultures and potentially gain some language skills in the process.